msg138/FileSortBurn/README.md

 ```

 ## Running

+BEFORE running, you will need to set the user for GPG keys (should be an email), this is at the top of the scansort.js file.

 To run this, requires 2 arguments, the max size for the output folders (presumably max CD size), and if you want to hide output,
 ```